 - Invest more and more to generate compound interest.

 Compound interest is reinvesting earned interest into the principal of an investment resulting in exponential growth over time.
 Suppose two investors have a starting balance of ten thousand dollars each.
 They both decide to buy the same investment on the same date and plan to hold their investments for thirty years.
 But one investor plans to withdraw the interest at the end of each year, while the other plans to reinvest the interest and compound it.

 Let’s fast forward 30 years to see the difference in potential returns.
 Let’s suppose that the investment earned five percent per year.
 The investor withdrawing interest every year would have earned five hundred dollars yearly.
 Over thirty years, the earnings would have totaled fifteen thousand dollars.

 That’s not too shabby, but let’s see how much of a difference reinvesting the interest could have made.
 The investor who reinvested the interest would have possibly earned 33,219 dollars.
 It is more than double the return of the other investor.
 It is the power of compound interest.

 3. Overcome fear

 People are screaming that the sky is falling.
 We’re all going to die.
 Winter is coming as another one.
 People are so afraid when they’re in the market that there’s a crash coming.
-The book talks about how many people have their money in the stock market.
-Suppose you had your money in the stock market back in 2008, one of the worst financial crashes that happened.
+The book discusses how many people have their money in the stock market.
+Suppose you had your money in the stock market in 2008, one of the worst financial crashes.
 How much money did you lose?
 You lost a lot.

 - Only brave can become rich, and funky become poor.